sapcc/elektra/README.md

 Errors that are caught in this way, are rendered within the application layout so that the navigation remains visible.
 For example if a service is unavailable the user gets to see an error but she can still navigate to other services.

-### How to urescue_and_render_exception_pagepage accepts an array of hashes and/or strings.
+rescue_and_render_exception_page accepts an array of hashes and/or strings.
 In case you want to overwrite the rendered attributes you should provide a hash with a mapping.

 Available attributes:
 * ```title``` (error title)
 * ```description``` (error message)
 * ```details``` (some details like backtrace)
 * ```exception_id``` (default is request uuid)
-* ```warnign``` (default false.
+* ```warning``` (default false.
 If true a warning page is rendered instead of error page)

 Display Quota Data